Pale Leaves on Tradescantia: Color Loss Beyond Simple Variegation Fade

 Low light causing both anthocyanin reduction and chlorophyll reduction

 In deep shade, Tradescantia doesn't just lose its vivid purple or silver — it produces leaves that are pale throughout.
-The anthocyanins that produce purple fade, and the underlying green also decreases in intensity without adequate light for chlorophyll synthesis.
-The result is leaves that look washed-out and indistinct.
+The anthocyanins responsible for purple and pink tones fade, and the underlying green also decreases in intensity without adequate light driving chlorophyll synthesis.
+The result is leaf tissue that looks washed-out and indistinct rather than simply less colorful — a genuinely different quality than a healthy leaf viewed in dim light.
+Because the genus evolved in dappled tropical understory rather than deep forest floor, its light requirement for full pigment output is higher than many houseplants people assume are similarly shade-tolerant.

 Direct sun photobleaching the pigments